nvda-es/devguides_translation/original_docs/spladdoninternals.md

 3. If connected, NvDA will play a tone, then:
 	* Do nothing if not told to focus to studio nor play the next track.
 	* Focuses to studio and/or plays the next track if no tracks are playing by calling onConnect method.
-4. For other messages, NVDA will periodically play a progress tone and announce connection status so far as reported by the encoder.
+4. For other messages, NVDA will periodically play a progress tone and announce connection status so far as reported by the encoder (progress tones will not be played if suppressed from encoder settings dialog).
 5. This loop repeats as long as this encoder is being monitored in the background.

 ### Encoder-specific routines